Carey Spicer

 Carey Alvin Spicer Jr. (April 23, 1909 – December 5, 1996) was a two-time All-American basketball player at the University of Kentucky.
 He captained Adolph Rupp's first team in 1930–31, and became Rupp's first All-American.
-He was also an All-Conference Quarterback for the football team who played varsity tennis and ran track.
+He was also quarterback for the football team and played varsity tennis and ran track.
 Rupp called him "one of the greatest athletes in University of Kentucky history."

 Early life

-Spicer, was born in Lexington, Kentucky on April 23, 1909.
+Spicer, was born in Lexington, Kentucky, on April 23, 1909.
 His father was a grocer.
 He, his brother William and his sister Stella were natural athletes who went on to play college basketball.
 William and Carey at Kentucky, and Stella at Georgetown College, one of the few schools with a women's college basketball program.
 Spicer was one of the top football and basketball players ever at the old Lexington High School.
 He made the All-State team in basketball, and 1926 All-State Tournament team and was president of his senior class.

 Basketball

 Spicer was a two-time All-American and three-time All-Conference forward for the University of Kentucky basketball team.
 He won All-American honors under two different coaches, first John Mauer in 1929 and then Adolph Rupp in 1931.
 He was captain of Adolph Rupp's first basketball team in 1930-31 and was the team's leading scorer.
-That season, he scored 27 points in a 42-37 victory over Vanderbilt.
+That season, he scored 27 points in a 42–37 victory over Vanderbilt.
 He also set the then Southern Conference record for most points in a tournament game when he scored 22 points against Florida.
+He led Kentucky their second Southern Conference regular season championship and then to their first-ever tournament championship game where they lost to Maryland by 2 points.

 In 1991, Spicer was in the second class of Kentucky basketball players to have his jersey retired, along with Louie Dampier and Jack Givens.